databrickslabs/jupyterlab-integration/README.md

     dj <profile> -k
     ```

-- Support of Databricks Runtimes 6.4 and higher (incl 7.5)
+- Support of Databricks Runtimes 6.4, 7.3 and 7.5 (standard and ML)

+- A new flag "--env" allows to add extra environment variables available in the notebooks

+- Many bug fixes

 ## 2 Overview
 ![introduction](docs/v2/introduction.gif)